SanukaE/BotBuilder/README.md

 ### ⚙️ On Server

-_This is not required as a build is already included.
+_This is not required.
 You can now start your server._

 ### 🖥️ On Computer